plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Rules/Encounters/Basic Actions/Ready.md

 ### Ready
 *Ability (Basic Action)*

-🔷 — Choose an *Ability* that requires '🔷' and a triggering event.
-When that triggering event occurs, you use that *Ability* as a '⚡'.
+🔷 — Choose an ability that requires up to three 🔷-s and a triggering event.
+If that triggering event occurs, you use that ability as a '⚡'.